Astros vs. Nationals Player Props Betting Odds

 Tucker Stats

-- Tucker brings a two-game streak with at least one hit into this matchup.
-During his last five outings he is hitting .211 with a home run, five walks and three RBI.
+- Tucker enters this game looking to extend his three-game hit streak.
+During his last five outings he is hitting .300 with a home run, four walks and three RBI.

 Tucker Recent Games